-- 1. Give someone your email address.

-- 2. Ask them to send you an email.

-- 3. Reply to that email.
+- 1. Email our course practitioner. - 2.
+Ask them to send you an email, so you can practice replying. - 3.
+Reply to the email that they send to you.

 Setting Up Contacts

 Have someone's email address ready.

 On the top right of your screen when you have Gmail open, go to the round circle that has nine little squares in it.
 This is called the waffle icon.
 Click on it.
 It will open up and show lots of icons.